 There are three main varieties of welt attachment, but we’re going to look at two today.
 The third is called cementing, and it’s simply gluing the layers together.
 It’s cheap, easy to do, and is usually found on more casual shoes that are less well built.
 Here, we’re going to focus on the Goodyear and the Blake welt, as they are the more durable options which speak to a higher quality of shoe.

-The Welt Showdown: The Blake
+The Blake Welt

-The Welt Showdown:
+The Goodyear Welt

-So Which Welt is Right For You?
+So Which Shoe Welt is Right For You?

-When picking a welt style, it comes down to trade-offs.
+When picking a welt style, your choice comes down to trade-offs.
 In the Welt Showdown, we’ve highlighted some of the pros and cons, now it’s just down to what you’re looking for and what you’re willing to forego.
 If you’re looking for a hardy shoe that is going to last you for many, many years, go with a Goodyear.
-The Goodyear welt, with its durability, more involved construction process, and resoling capabilities, is widely considered the superior welt, which is why we strictly offer it here at HARTTER MANLY.
+The Goodyear welt, with its durability, more involved construction process, and resoling capabilities, is widely considered the superior welt.
+Therefore, we strictly offer Goodyear welt shoes here at HARTTER MANLY.
 We want your shoes to last a lifetime and to only fit better with time.
-Like most elements of a man’s wardrobe, it’s a good idea to have a variety of options, but if you’re only looking to invest in one pair now, take these tips into consideration and pick out the perfect pair for you.
+Like most elements of a man’s wardrobe, it’s a good idea to have a variety of options.
+If you’re only looking to invest in one pair of shoes now, take these tips into consideration.
+Head over to our store and shop our shoe collection, or book an appointment to customize the perfect pair for you.